 - Reach out to friends and family.
 Let them know how they can help.

 - Join a diabetes support group.
 You can find a local support group through Defeat Diabetes Foundation, Diabetes Sisters or Juvenile Diabetes Research Foundation, or contact your local hospital or American Diabetes Association office.

 - Make online connections in social networks with message boards, forums and interest groups.
 Try the communities at the American Diabetes Association, Joslin Diabetes Center, TuDiabetes, TypeOneNation and Facebook.

 Learn About Diabetes

-The more you know about your condition, the better equipped you will be to manage it.
+The more you know about your condition — from diabetes nutrition to exercise and blood sugar — the better equipped you will be to manage it.
 Learning about the causes and complications and effective self-management, whether through diabetes support groups or educational outlets are key to helping you stay healthy.
 Here are some free resources to help you get informed:

 - Diabetes HealthSense, a roundup of informational resources.